Ahmed-CH/techtest/README.md

         * The Matrix is used as an input of the CNN Model.
           The first layer is a convolution layer with filters.
           The filter is applied to a window of word sequence of H (width of filter ) and each word will be represented as  a vector of dimensionality N .
-After applying it we get a new feature .
-Then,we  slide the filter through the  text to generate a feature map based on all the word concatenation .
+          After applying it we get a new feature.
+          Then ,we slide the filter through the text to generate a feature map based on all the word concatenation .

   2.2.2 Pooling Layer